Rōjū

 The Rōjū (老中), usually translated as Elder, was one of the highest-ranking government posts under the Tokugawa shogunate of Edo period Japan.
 The term refers either to individual Elders, or to the Council of Elders as a whole; under the first two shōguns, there were only two Rōjū.
 The number was then increased to five, and later reduced to four.
-The Rōjū were appointed from the ranks of the fudai daimyōs with domains of between 25,000 and 50,000 koku.
+The Rōjū were usually appointed from the ranks of the fudai daimyōs with domains of between 25,000 and 50,000 koku.

 Duties

 The Rōjū had a number of responsibilities, most clearly delineated in the 1634 ordinance that reorganized the government and created a number of new posts: